shrinidhi99/Web-dev-practice/chai-aur-code/README.md

 - `07reactRouter`: A simple react app to understand the working of a custom router, react router dom, link and navlink.
 - `08miniContext`: A simple react app to understand context API.
 - `09themeSwitcher`: A simple react app to understand how to pass, set and get a theme of an application using context API.
 This project showcases how custom functions can be written and passed to the provider as custom implementations.
 Add `darkMode: "class",` in the `tailwind.config.js` file to enable this feature for switching themes.
+- `10todocontextLocal`: A simple react app to understand context API and local storage.